 The British and French offensive on the German-held territory around the river Somme in northern France in mid-1916 was intended to be a key breakthrough on the Western Front.
 Five months earlier, French and German forces had clashed around the medieval French fortress town of Verdun, 250 km south-east of the Somme.
 It became a war of attrition in which the Germans aimed to bleed the French dry.
-It became a war of attrition.
-Much blood was certainly being spilt, but neither side showed any signs of cracking.
-With French losses mounting, the British took charge of the plan to attack on the Somme to relieve pressure at Verdun.
+Much blood was certainly being spilt, but neither side showed any sign of cracking.
+With French losses at Verdun mounting, the British took charge of the plan to attack on the Somme to relieve the pressure.

 Meticulous planning – much of it the brainchild of British Commander-in-Chief Sir Douglas Haig – lay behind the Somme campaign.
 An intense week of shelling the German lines would destroy all forward German defences.
-Allied troops could then move across no-man’s-land and overrun the Germans.
-It was expected that the surprised Germans, exhausted from the week-long bombardment of their trenches and bunkers, would put up little fight.
-The Allies could then advance on the next line of trenches, with troops moving safely behind a curtain of artillery fire.
-With the German defence extended, a cavalry charge would eventually rupture the entire line.
+Allied troops would then move across no-man’s-land and overrun the Germans.
+It was expected that the surprised Germans, exhausted by the week-long bombardment of their trenches and bunkers, would put up little fight.
+The Allies would then advance on the next line of trenches, with troops moving forward safely behind a curtain of artillery fire.
+With the German defenders extended, a cavalry charge would eventually rupture the entire line.

-Over on the German side, the soldiers had retreated to their heavily fortified bunkers while the Allies lobbed 1.6 million shells at their positions.
+The German soldiers retreated to heavily fortified bunkers while the Allies lobbed 1.6 million shells at their positions.
 Some of the shells were duds and failed to explode – even today, French farmers unearth unexploded shells.
 When the shelling stopped, the Germans simply emerged from their bunkers and took up position again behind their machine guns.
-And that is where they were as the whistle sounded for the British to ‘go over the top’ at 7.30 on the morning of 1 July 1916.
+That is where they were as the whistle sounded for the British to ‘go over the top’ at 7.30 on the morning of 1 July 1916.